AlexanderMandera/arduino-wch32v003/README.md

 Install the "WCH Boards" platform inside the Board Manager.

+For Windows users that use the WCH-LinkE programmers, follow the additional steps in the [Wiki](https://github.com/AlexanderMandera/arduino-wch32v003/wiki/Additional-Installation-Steps).

 ## State of Development

 This core is currently in development and is not prepared to handle